 2. Certificate of Incorporation; Directors.
 Upon the Effective Date and concurrent with the filing of the Certificate of Conversion, the Certificate of Incorporation of the Corporation shall be filed with the Delaware Secretary of State in substantially in the form attached hereto as Exhibit B (the "Certificate of Incorporation").
-Pursuant to an Action of Sole Incorporator in the form attached hereto as Exhibit C, which shall be executed on the Effective Date immediately following the filing of the Certificate of Incorporation, the initial directors of the Corporation shall be elected.
-Thereafter immediately following the filing of the Certificate of Incorporation in the form attached hereto as Exhibit D.
+Pursuant to an Action of Sole Incorporation in the form attached hereto as Exhibit C, which shall be executed on the Effective Date immediately following the filing of the Certificate of Incorporation, the initial directors of the Corporation shall be elected.
+Thereafter immediately following the filing of the Certificate of Incorporation, the stockholders shall ratify and approve the bylaws of the Corporation in the form attached hereto as Exhibit D.